dereuromark/cakephp-ratings/README.md

 * https://github.com/kartik-v/bootstrap-star-rating

-It should however be customizable to any other JS library and templating.
+It should, however, be customizable to any other JS library and templating framework.

 ## Documentation